chesahkalu/azure_administrator/virtual_network.md

 ## Network Security Groups (NSG)

-Network security groups (NSGs) are a simple way to filter network traffic to and from Azure resources in an Azure virtual network.
+Network security groups (NSGs) are a simple way to filter network traffic `to` and `from` Azure resources in an Azure virtual network.
 Each network security group contains security rules that allow or deny inbound network traffic to, or outbound network traffic from, several types of Azure resources.
-You can assign network security groups to a subnet and create a protected screened subnet (also referred to as a demilitarized zone or DMZ).
+You can assign network security groups to a subnet and create a protected screened subnet (also referred to as a `demilitarized zone or DMZ`).
 A DMZ acts as a buffer between resources within your virtual network and the internet.

 ### Steps to Create a Network Security Group

 * Azure creates default rules in a Security Group.
 Which allow `inbound` trafic only from your `Virtual Network and Load Balancer`, and `outbound` traffic to the `Internet and Virtual Network`.
 You can add more security rules to a network security group and select from a large variety of communication services, including HTTPS, RDP, FTP, and DNS, by specifying conditions for any of the following settings:
     - **Service** : The service specifies the destination protocol and port range for this rule.
 You can choose a predefined service, like RDP or SSH, or provide a custom port range
-    - **Priority** : The priority of the rule.
-The lower the number, the higher the priority.
+    - **Priority** : The priority of the rule. `The lower the number, the higher the priority`.
 The priority must be unique for each rule in the collection.
     - **Source (Any, IP addresses, Service tag)** : Controls `Inbound` traffic.
-Can be an IP address, a range of IP addresses, an application security group or a service tag.
-A service tag represents a group of IP address prefixes from a given Azure service.
+Can be an IP address, a range of IP addresses, an application security group or a service tag. `A service tag represents a group of IP address prefixes from a given Azure service`.
     - **Destination (Any, IP addresses, Virtual network)** : Controls `Outbound` traffic.
 Properties similar to Source.
     - **Port** : The port number or range of port numbers for this rule.
 You can specify a single port number, a range of port numbers, or a combination of both.
     - **Protocol (Any, TCP, UDP)** : The protocol that this rule applies to.
 You can specify TCP, UDP, or Any.
     - **Action (Allow or Deny)** : The action to take when the rule matches.
 The action can be Allow or Deny.
-The default action is to deny traffic, and it takes precedence over the allow action.
+The `default action is to deny traffic`, and it takes precedence over the allow action.
     - **Description** : A description for this rule.
 Restricted to 140 characters.
     - **Name** : The name of the rule.
 Restricted to 80 characters.